 Podcasting allows us to have amazing collaborative relationships and really impact people.
 As society before this pandemic, everybody was focused on the minutiae of their lives.
 This thing has really made everybody stop and focus on what matters – being there for people we care about, helping people when they need a boost, helping them to be more confident and to believe that things are going to be okay.
 Podcasting is a remarkable platform that allows you to have a voice and reach people everywhere, and it’s such an honor to be associated with that.

-Moving past the fear
+Moving past the fear of podcasting

 A lot of therapists have these really big ideas but they’re scared to implement them, either because they’re scared of failure, they don’t know how to do it, or they think they’re going to do it wrong.
 Fear is one of the things that you just have to face head-on.